Click each student’s name below to find out more information. Click the name again to hide their information.

 Jacob Kempfert was born in Water- town, WI to Lowell and Carol Kempfert.
 He attended Fox Valley Lutheran High School in Appleton, WI, where he was involved with band, choir, drama, and speech.
 He also started a support group for students struggling with depression and mental illness.
 He attended Bethany Lutheran College from 2003-2007, eventually graduating with a BA in English.
 He was active in the theatre and creative writing communities at Bethany, and served as an editor for the Inkwell literary magazine.
 At Bethany he met Anna Basel, and the two were married in 2011.
 He received an MA degree in literature and creative writing from the University of Maine in 2012.
 After graduate school, he and Anna taught English in South Korea for three years.
 Anna currently is a graduate student and teaching assistant in the English department at Minnesota State University – Mankato.
 Jacob’s older brother Ben is a WELS pastor at Grace Lutheran Church in Oronoco, MN, and his younger sister Zabet is an honors student and former squirrel colony intern at the University of Wisconsin – Oshkosh.

-John Spivey was born in Pensa- cola, FL in 1992 to John and Joan Spivey.
-During his adolescence his family moved to Casa Grande, AZ south of the Phoenix metro.
-John Spivey graduated High School at Casa Grande Union High School and attended Central Arizona College.
-He enlisted in the U.S Army Reserve in February 2011, and returned to college at the University of Arizona in 2012.
+John Spivey was born in Pensa-cola, FL in 1992 to John and Joan Spivey.
+During his adolescence, his family moved to Casa Grande, AZ south of the Phoenix metro.
+John Spivey graduated High School at Casa Grande Union High School and completed his Bachelor’s degree at the University of Arizona in Social, Behavioral, and Human Understanding.
 John met his wife Hannah in the Spring of 2013 and began attending Shepherd of the Hills Lutheran Church Tucson, AZ.
 They were married in December 2013 and he became a confirmed member in February 2014.
-John for the past two years has been studying Greek, Latin and Hebrew at Martin Luther College New Ulm, MN.
+The fall of 2014 John began his studies for the pastoral ministry by attending Martin Luther College in New Ulm, MN where he studied Greek, Latin, Hebrew, and Theology.
 John and Hannah were blessed with the birth of their daughter Aubrielle in July 2015.
-John received his Bachelor’s degree from the University of Arizona.
+John honorably served in the U.S Army Reserves from 2011-2017 a.
 Hannah is currently working on her Master’s degree in harp performance at the University of Minnesota Twin Cities.
 John enrolled at Bethany Lutheran Theological Seminary in 2016.

 Ethan Urtel is the son of Gene and Jill Urtel, born July 1994.
 Raised in Brooklyn Center, Minnesota, he was homeschooled through high school.
 In his high school years he attended Youth Educated At Home Academy, and participated in PSEO classes there.
 He thoroughly enjoyed his four years at Bethany Lutheran College, receiving a Bachelor of Science degree in Sociology and minor in Religion in 2016.
 Highlights for him were choir, choraliers, and any opportunity to sing, from chapel to choir tour.
 He also spent time serving at the cafeteria, and hopes to do more serving through training at Bethany Lutheran Theological Seminary to share the good news of Jesus Christ to others.